 - Portfolio and Case Studies

 - About Cushing

 Don’t let your building project get delayed because of uncertainty.
 3D laser scanning and modeling eliminates those issues.
 How?
-Imagine having a robust, interactive 3D visual of a structure or construction site prior to a project.
-Easily Create as–built Revit models for BIM Modeling or Autocad files to begin your design.
+Imagine having a robust, interactive 3D model of a structure or construction site prior to a project.
+Easily create as–built Revit models for BIM Modeling or Autocad files to begin your design.

 “David Parkes and other members of the Cushing team took the time to understand our laser scanning needs and provided a service and product above my expectations.
 I plan to use them for another project I have in their area in the future”